infn-datacloud/federation-manager-dashboard/README.md

 In the Grant Types tab, enable `authorization_code`, `client_credentials` and `refresh_token`.

 ## Configuration
 Before start the application, an environment file is needed.
-An example can be found at `.env.local`
+Create a `.env.local` file.
+An example can be found at `.env.example`

 `AUTH_SECRET`: secret to encrypt session cookies (see below)